antomer/nb-test-task/task-1/TASK_1.md

     </pre>
     </details>

-    All of those requests seems to be a targeted attack trying to get remote access to wordpress, all of them are coming from weird UserAgents like `Poster` or `WordPress`.
+    All of those requests seem to be a targeted attack trying to get remote access to WordPress, all of them are coming from weird UserAgents like `Poster` or `WordPress`.
 But one of the requests was successful, which may mean that system was exploited:

     ```
     107.180.109.9 - - [06/Oct/2019:17:37:12 +0300] "POST /xmlrpc.php HTTP/1.1" 200 402 "-" "Poster"
     ```

-3. Continued invstigation by filtering out requests made to `xmlrpc.php`.
+3. Continued investigation by filtering out requests made to `xmlrpc.php`.
     ```
     cat somesite.log | egrep -v "Mozilla/5.0|Mozilla/5.1|Virusdie crawler/3.0|Nuhk/2.4|WordPress/5.2.3|/xmlrpc.php"
     ```